clarkis117/Haywire.NET/README.md

 # Haywire.NET

-Haywire bindings and request server for ASP.NET Core
+Haywire bindings (status: needs review and polish) and request server for ASP.NET Core (status: design work underway)

-Currently this only works on Linux (specifically the distros that .NET Core supports) and the Windows Subsystem for Linux
+Currently this only works on Linux (specifically the distros that .NET Core supports) and the Windows Subsystem for Linux (however, it only uses a single thread on WSL).

 ###Dependencies (Same as Haywire plus .NET Core)
 ```
 apt-get install git gcc make cmake automake autoconf libssl-dev libtool
 ```
 Follow the instructions at http://dot.net for installing .NET Core for your linux distro.
-The current version of the of the .NET Core SDK used by the project is:
+The current version of the .NET Core SDK used by the project is:
 ```
   dotnet-dev-1.0.0-preview2.1-003177
 ```